Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Electricity Market Design

 \item \emph{Testing and Evaluation}.
 Comprehensive research and analytical tools are required to rigorously test and evaluate various market design proposals.
 This entails developing game theoretic models of electricity generator behavior and market clearing engines as foundational elements for such work.
 A ``market design laboratory” is needed to test the effectiveness of various designs in terms of investment requirements, spot price behavior, carbon emissions levels, etc. Additionally, establishing comprehensive databases, standardized testing processes, and authentic carbon accounting frameworks, is essential to provide policy-makers and market designers with an evidence-based foundation to guide and advise the process of market-driven decarbonization.
 It is also important to study the interaction and coordination among different parts of the market, including wholesale, retail, and capacity markets, as well as regulatory policies.

 \end{itemize}

 There are numerous specific questions arising in terms of the future market design, such as 1) how to design practically applicable carbon pricing or cap-and-trade mechanisms to incentivize carbon emission reduction and promote innovations and investments in clean energy technologies?
 2) what type of market design could accommodate a high penetration of intermittent renewable generation and incentivize energy storage technologies?
 3) how to advance the development of long-term contracts and forward markets to lower the risk and cost to achieve carbon neutrality? and more.
-Furthermore, decarbonization is a public good, and policy and regulation are necessary to address the fundamental issues of standardization, infrastructure, fairness, and equity.
-The next Section \ref{sec:conclusion} provides more discussions on these critical issues.
+Essentially, decarbonization is a public good, and thus policy and regulation are necessitated to address the fundamental issues of standardization, infrastructure, fairness, and equity.